ambanum/disinfo.quaidorsay.fr/_pages/en/legal-notice.md

 ## Editorial director

-Deputy Ambassador for Digital Affairs, Marine Guillaume
+CIO to the Ambassador for Digital Affairs, Matti Schneider

 ## Hosting provider